gounthar/learning-2024-devops/docs/src/container/README.md

 ### 🧪 Exercise 3 - Registry management

-Create your own registry with a docker image and try to push your HTTPD image to your registry
+Create your own repository to the registry DOCKER HUB  and try to push a your docker HTTPD image to your registry

 ::: details solution
 ```bash